 The Hall of Presidents is a regular park attraction in Liberty Square that introduces parkgoers to the history of our nation's highest office.
 The Muppets Present...Great Moments in History is in the same area of the park and it features your favorite characters doing fun reenactments of moments in American history.

-At 5 p.m., you can belt out the Pledge of Allegiance and hear songs that echo the true spirit of America as Main Street U.S.A. hosts the Flag Retreat.
-The Magic Kingdom is open from 8 a.m. to 12 a.m. on the 4th, with fireworks starting at approximately 9 p.m.
+The Magic Kingdom is open from 9 a.m. to 11 p.m. on the 4th, with fireworks starting at approximately 9 p.m.

 Photo Provided By WDW News Media